Disease Prevention

 The following measures should be taken to ensure the vaccine is as effective as possible.

-1. Vaccinate to ensure animals are protected BEFORE the greatest period of risk/challenge.
+Vaccinate animals before the period of greatest risk/challenge.

 Disease often shows recurring but predictable seasonal patterns therefore it is recommended to vaccinate before the greatest risk periods.
 Animals need a minimum of 2-3 weeks after the completion of the course to develop adequate immunity.
-However, vaccine manufacturers will state on the instructions for use how soon a full vaccination course needs to be completed prior to onset of full immunity.
-Also, remember that If two doses are required (e.g. an animal being vaccinated for the first time with an inactivated/dead vaccine), both doses must be administered prior to the risk period to provide adequate immunity for disease protection.
+However, the manufacturer’s instructions will state the specified time-frame required to complete a full vaccination course for optimal immunity.
+Also, if two doses are required (e.g. an animal being vaccinated for the first time with an inactivated/dead vaccine), both doses must be administered prior to the risk period to provide adequate disease protection.
 If two doses are required vaccinate with the two doses.

 Animals that are immunosuppressed as a result of poor nutrition or disease will not respond adequately to the vaccine.

-Detailed information on vaccinations is available at AHI Cattle Vaccination Information Leaflet or Teagasc Vaccination / Dosing Programmes for Dairy Farmers (PDF).
+Teagasc Vaccination / Dosing Programmes for Dairy Farmers (PDF)